An American wife has claimed a divorce on grounds of cruelty because her husband ate too much garlic.

 So a debate about Page 3 is missing the real issue, which is how we want people to be in our society, and how we as a society shape ourselves to make it happen.

 Unfortunately, that raises far more questions than it answers, and many will doubtless be uncomfortable with the idea of society being used to shape us.
 Yet the evidence is pretty clear: societies have always performed that role and will continue to do so, whether we like it or not.
 The real question is… to what end?

-* Councillor Iain Roberts is the executive member responsible for Economic Development and Regeneration on Stockport Metropolitan Borough Council
+* Councillor Iain Roberts is Deputy Leader on Stockport Metropolitan Borough Council